 What were you like at the students’ age?

 Next, your Lead Panelist will ask: “The students here today are {age range}, so let’s all share a bit about what we were like at that age.
 What were everyone’s favorite subjects or hobbies?
-How did you all become interested in your work or STEM in general?”
+Most importantly, what struggles did you have at their age, in school?
+And how did you overcome them?”
 Your response should take no more than 60 seconds.

 IGNITE serves students in Kindergarten-postsecondary education.
 Be sure to note the age range when you sign up for an event so you can prepare for your unique audience.
 IGNITE will also share the age range in confirmation emails.